Criminology and Criminal Justice Major

 - CRM 4910 – Directed Study

-A maximum of two Criminology and Criminal Justice electives can be chosen from the following list of cognate courses.
-Cognates are courses related to the field of criminology and criminal justice, but offered outside of the Department of Criminology and Criminal Justice.
+A maximum of two elective courses can be chosen from the following list of courses related to the field of criminology and criminal justice:

 - PHL 2500 – Theories of Justice